1932 Detroit Wolves season

 The team included on its roster five players who were later inducted into the Baseball Hall of Fame: center fielder Cool Papa Bell, first baseman Mule Suttles, shortstop Willie "The Devil" Wells, and pitchers Ray Brown and Smokey Joe Williams.

+The teams winning percentage vs. teams in its league is the highest by a team in a season in the Negro Major Leagues.

 Formation and management

 After the 1931 season, the Negro National League (NNL) disbanded.
 The Detroit Stars, which had represented the City of Detroit in the NNL since 1920, were also disbanded at that time.

 The Detroit Wolves were organized prior to the 1932 season as part of the newly formed East–West League (EWL).
 Cumberland Posey was a leader behind the formation of the EWL and the owner of the Wolves.
 Described by one sportswriter as "the smartest man in Negro baseball," he was posthumously inducted into the Baseball Hall of Fame in 2006.

 Dizzy Dismukes, an Alabama native and right-handed pitcher, was hired as the team's manager.

 In an effort to build a roster, the Wolves signed players from the recently disbanded Negro National League.
 In particular, the Wolves signed seven players from the 1931 St. Louis Stars team.
 The former St. Louis players were: Cool Papa Bell; Willie Wells; Mule Suttles; right fielder Quincy Trouppe; third baseman Dewey Creacy; and pitchers Ted Trent and Nate Hunter.

 In early June, the Wolves sent Suttles, John Henry Russell, and Creacy to the Homestead Grays in exchange for Giles (first baseman), Allen (second baseman), and Jud Wilson (third baseman).